proudmuslim-dev/proudmuslim.tech/src/forge-intro/forge-introduction.md

 | --- | --- |
  [**Revamped Timechanger**](https://hypixel.net/threads/forge-1-8-9-timechanger-2-2-1-an-improved-timechanger-mod.3574261/ "Download Timechanger") | A mod for changing time client|side.
  [**ChatTriggers**](https://chattriggers.com/ "Download CT") | ChatTriggers is a framework for Minecraft that allows for live scripting and client modification using JavaScript.
 In other words, it's a mod that allows you to use javascript for stuff, and has tons of useful modules on their website.
 Please download the latest stable 1.3.1 release.
+ [**EvergreenHUD**](https://github.com/isXander/EvergreenHUD/releases "Download EvergreenHUD") | EvergreenHUD is a mod that allows you to add HUD elements to the game.
+It has over 25 HUD elements, supports addons, and more. | [isXander](https://github.com/isXander/ "Their GitHub")
  [**MiniInfo**](https://www.youtube.com/watch?v=9OwPMxBzQog "Download MiniInfo") | Simple mod to display FPS, CPS, and ping by Aycy.
  [**ResourcePackDisplay**](https://github.com/1fxe/Resource-Pack-Display/releases/ "Download RPD") | (Not to be confused with Resourcepack Manager) Display current pack, the mod also has the /rpd random command to randomly choose a pack from your packs folder with detection for incompatible and duplicate packs.
  [**OnHitParticles**](https://www.youtube.com/watch?v=0PPR_t-qyfw "Download OHP") | A mod to change what particles are shown when you hit someone with great customizability by Aycy.